Skip to main content

 That's why we suggest you try TaskiqDependencies.
 The implementation is very similar to FastApi's dependencies.
 You can use classes, functions, and generators as dependencies.

-We use the taskiq-dependenciesopen in new window package to provide autocompetion.
+We use the taskiq-dependenciesopen in new window package to provide autocompletion.
 You can easily integrate it in your own project.

 How dependencies are useful